seberg/pytest-valgrind/README.md

 python versions).
 Alternatively, a python debug build with the `--valgrind` option can be used.
 If neither is used, the output will be useless due to false positives by python (suppression could be added, but are less reliable).
+*It is the responsibility of the caller to pass the correct valgrind arguments. you must pass `--show-leak-kinds=definite` and should use `--log-file` as above!*

-Note that you should provide a log file in this invocation.
+You should provide a log file in this invocation and pass it into pytest.
+Otherwise `pytest-valgrind` will not be able to provide a nice error report.
 Any normal failures will be skipped.
 For example in numpy, typically the floating point errors fail to report, which causes test failures.